 Trust me, delivering a contactless experience to your guest doesn't mean you do not care about your guests, but it is because you care.
 The effectiveness and the smoothness of the way you deliver it will then be something valuable to the guests.

 Be prepared on the vaccine passportSeveral countries like Denmark and Sweden are now implementing vaccine passports as proof of an individual's vaccination status.
 This will allow those with vaccine passports to travel to other countries that have open their borders.
 In Malaysia, we are still not sure what's the government plan.
 From what we heard, for now, there are actually two ways in planned.
 The proof of someone has been vaccinated is displayed on the MySejahtera app or implemented in the so-called vaccine passport-like in other countries.

 Think about the vaccine passport, should we discriminate against those that are not vaccinated?
 Till the new announcement is made by the government, let's prepare for it.

 Some of the things as a hotel business owner that you might want to prepare and consider later once the vaccine for citizens started to roll out in May.

 - Your hotels' space to be used as vaccination deployment centers

 - Many will resume their travel plan.
 You may expect to receive more bookings

 This situation is unprecedented, it is hard to say by when the tourism industry will recover and back to normal.
-However, if the vaccination plan takes off as scheduled, we might see Malaysia tourism industry will slowly be back in the mid of 2021 onwards.
+However, if the vaccination plan takes off as scheduled, we might see the Malaysia tourism industry will slowly be back in the mid of 2021 onwards.

-If you want to protect yourselves, your families, your business, let's get registered on the vaccination programme through MySejahtera app and wait for your turn to receive the vaccine.
+If you want to protect yourselves, your families, your business, let's get registered on the vaccination programme through the MySejahtera app and wait for your turn to receive the vaccine.